This section covers the following areas of troubleshooting:

 The N2L server might log errors that relate to internal LDAP problems, resulting in LDAP-related error messages.
 Although the errors are nonfatal, they indicate that you need to investigate the problems.
 The N2L server might continue to operate but provide out-of-date or incomplete results.

 This section describes some of the common LDAP error messages that you might encounter when implementing the N2L service.
 It also includes error descriptions and possible causes and solutions for the errors.

 Error Number: 11

-Cause: An LDAP search was made that was larger than allowed by the directory server's nsslapd-sizelimit attribute.
-Only partial information will be returned.
+Cause: An LDAP search was larger than the limit allowed by the directory server's nsslapd-sizelimit attribute.
+The search returns partial information.

 Invalid DN Syntax

 Cause: An attempt has been made to write an LDAP entry with a DN that contains illegal characters.
 The N2L server attempts to escape illegal characters, such as the + symbol, that are generated in DNs.

 Solution: Check the LDAP server error log to find out which illegal DNs were written and modify the NISLDAPmapping file that generated the illegal DNs.

 Error Number: 65